pfranchini/weather-satellites/README.md

 # Weather satellites code for Linux

-Automatic scheduling and processing for polar weather satellites passages (NOAA, METEOR) in bash scripts.
+Automatic scheduling and processing for polar weather satellites passages (NOAA, METEOR) in bash scripts using third party software.

 - Works for APT of NOAA 15, 18, 19
 - Works for LRPT of METEOR M2
-- First working attempts for LRPT METEOR M2-2 (added TLE name/frequency/demod options)
+- (First working attempts for LRPT METEOR M2-2 (added TLE name/frequency/demod options) - satellite not available)
-- List the passages for the current day above a minimum elevation
+- List the passages for the current day above a minimum elevation using Predict
 - Submit jobs on the linux 'at' queue for each passage
-- Each NOOA's job records the audio of the passages (rtl_fm), resample it (sox) and produce when possible VISIBLE and IR pictures with a map overlay (wxtoimg, wxmap)
+- Each NOOA's job records the audio of the passages (rtl_fm), resamples it (sox) and produces, if possible several VISIBLE and IR pictures with a map overlay (wxtoimg, wxmap)
-- Each METEOR's job records the raw data of the passages (rtl_fm), demodulate it (demod), decode (decod) it and produce a composite VISIBLE and IR pictures
+- Each METEOR's job records the raw data of the passages (rtl_fm), demodulates it (demod), decodes (decode) it and produces a composite VISIBLE and IR pictures
 - NOAA's passages with audio file too small are not processed (something wrong happened during the recording)
 - NOAA's images that trigger some warnings of wxtoimg are moved into a deleted/ folder (usually the S/N was too low)
 - NOAA's visible images are produced only if the visible channel is active, otherwise only the combined IR is produced
-- METEOR's IR image is produced together with the composite one
+- METEOR's IR image is produced together with the composite one if both channels are active
-- METEOR's images with low brightness are moved into the deleted/ folder (usually was a bad acquisition)
+- METEOR's images with low brightness are moved into the deleted/ folder (usually was a bad acquisition or late evening)
 - A recording in progress prevents any other recording scheduled, so there is not a check of eventual overlaps
 - A METEOR passage will stop any other running acquisition (that will be normally processed)
 - Each time the scheduler starts cleans the 'at' queue and all the running 'rlt_fm' jobs that might be stuck in the system
-- Single config file (but still some other hardcoded parameters)
+- Single config file (but still some other hardcoded parameters for the recordings) with minimal sets of checks of it
+- Rectify implemented for METEOR's images
+- Included script to produce an animation from Mercator projections
-- Tested only on Fedora
+- Tested only on Fedora and partially on Raspberry Pi

 Paolo Franchini 2020 - pfranchini@gmail.com